scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 ``cesium`` library
 ==================
-The first half of the ``cesium`` framework is the back-end Python library, aimed at addressing the following uses cases:
+The first half of the ``cesium`` framework is the back-end Python-based library, aimed at addressing the following uses cases:

 1. A domain scientist who is comfortable with programming but is **unfamiliar with time series analysis or machine learning**.